Thursday, April 30, 2015

 Bing is a search engine that helps to better define or better expand what you are searching for.
 It gives suggestions and different topics that are related to what you are looking for.
 For example, I typed into the search bar "technology in the classroom" and similar to Google, it gives you the option to define your search through images, web, videos, maps, news, and more.
 What I really like about Bing is that this search engine helps you to narrow down or broaden your search possibilities.
 I clicked on each tab (images, web, videos, maps, news, and more) after I typed in "technology in the classroom" and Bing gave me suggestions like "integrating technology in the classroom", "using technology in the classroom", and "New Tech 2014".
 Bing also has a "Related Topics" list on the right side of the screen that seems very useful for finding many sources for research through different mediums.
 This search engine is very easy to navigate and provides plenty of visual stimulation, making it user friendly.
 I also really enjoyed using Bing because it provides current and up-to-date news on its' home page, as well as an awesome home page picture that changes.
 Overall, Bing would be great for researching a topic that requires you to have different viewpoints, different mediums, and would be able to give a "down the rabbit hole" possibility for whatever topic you may choose.
 I found this search engine very useful for finding images, videos, and news.
 I would recommend this search engine be used for a science project or a current issues project.

 This is the home page for Bing.
 The transparent box gives facts about the photo in the background.
+At the bottom of the screen, you will see current news stories. |

-This is the results page for "technology in the classroom" under the tab "videos".
+This is the results page for "technology in the classroom" under the tab "videos". |

 This search engine is completely new to me for I have never used it before.
 At first, I had difficulty navigating WolframAlpha because, unlike Google or Bing, this search engine is used to find and help explain calculations, theories, and definitions.
 What I really liked about this search engine is how it gives you a simple and organized explanation for the material you are looking for.
 WolframAlpha has a feature that allows you to view examples of the topic you are searching.
 I typed in several questions like, "how do you find the area of a circle?","what is an allegory?', "how to ride a bike?" and these were among the most successful for which I found answers for.
 When I clicked on "examples", it showed me how the topic I was searching for related to measurements, charts, science, dates & time, people in history, step-by-step solutions, and countless others.
 I found this search engine extremely useful for finding calculated answers and definitions that pertain to complex ideas and theories.
 Great for math homework!